 Diss Community Farm is, effectively, a shared allotment where members come to work and take home a box of whatever is harvested that day.
-We are people who want good, local and organically grown vegetables (and some fruit).
+We grow to share our crops amongst ourselves and not to sell them.
+We value highly good, local and organically grown vegetables (and some fruit).

 Recently, our principal work day has been Thursday, from about 10 am until about 1 pm.
 When we have needed to put in more work, some of us come on Monday mornings too.
 Some members cannot make these times and come at other times, such as Saturday mornings.